Customer Concerns Handling Policy & Procedure

 Alternatively, you may wish to complete a Feedback Form (available from our customer services desk).
 We review our customer feedback on a regular basis in order to assess how we might improve our service to you.
 Please note that we do not respond to feedback forms as a matter of course, so if you require a response to your concern we invite you to set out your concerns in writing to us.

-If you are unable to contact us in writing, please telephone us on [0191 260 5000] and ask to speak to a member of our customer services team.
+If you are unable to contact us in writing, please telephone us on 0191 260 5000 and ask to speak to a member of our customer services team.
+Please note due to the ongoing situation our phone system is currently unmonitored please email for the quickest response.

 What will happen next?